Making a plan for your money

 - manage pain

-- maintain and increase joint movement
+- maintain and increase joint movement and balance

 - improve mental health